The profit margin puzzle in furniture: A complete guide

 1. Overhead costs

-Running a successful furniture business involves more than just putting products out on display and waiting for a sale.
-Today, retailers must ensure that their customer experiences are also enjoyable to improve conversions.
+Running a successful furniture business involves more than just putting products on display and waiting for a sale.
+Today, retailers must ensure they provide an enjoyable, engaging, and effective customer experience in order to drive conversions.
 This gives rise to overhead expenses.

-Some furniture retailers spend large sums of money on decor, lighting, and entertainment.
-Others spend a fortune on in-store staff to ensure quality customer support.
+Some furniture retailers invest significant sums on décor, lighting, and store design, while others might prioritize spending on in-store staff to ensure quality sales and customer support.

 All of this increases business expenses and lowers the net profit margin.